mareksagan/Resume/README.md

 # Resume
-My resume is both DOCX and PDF format
+My resume in both DOCX and PDF format